Vila de Sena

 Vila de Sena or more commonly Sena is a town in Mozambique where there is a fundamental bridge over the Zambezi River.
 This bridge, the Dona Ana Bridge was originally a single track railway bridge, temporarily converted to road operation during the civil war.

 The town lies on the east bank of the river.

 History

 Sena was used as a trading outpost by Swahili Muslims, bringing in Indian Ocean luxuries to Great Zimbabwe and Mutapa Empire in exchange for gold.
 In the early 1500s the Portuguese took over the region, but Swahili traders were still present for the next few decades.
 In 1568 after Muslims convinced the Mutapa king to kill Gonçalo da Silveira the Portuguese launched a large eradicated the Swahili presence along the Zambezi.
-Portuguese settlers and traders now replaced the muslims..
+Portuguese settlers and traders then replaced the Muslims.

 Though even as late as 1750s, the lieutenant-general of the Rivers complained bitterly that Muslim traders from Sanculo, a small polity on the mainland just south of Mozambique Island, were zealously preaching Islam among the Africans around Murambala, north of the Zambezi and east of the Shire rivers from Sena.